Guatemala court sentences journalist to 6 years in prison for money laundering | Politics

 Carlos Martinez de la Serna, program director at the U.S.-based Committee to Protect Journalists, said the conviction showed the government's "desperate attempts" to criminalize journalists and called for Zamora to be released.
 "His only 'crime' has been the fearless exercise of his profession," he said in a statement.

-The Human Rights Watch's Americas director Juanita Goebertus said that prosecutor's calls or a 40-year sentence showed the "viciousness" of Guatemala's persecution of journalism, adding that the rights group was "very concerned" by investigations into elPeriodico journalists who covered Zamora's case. ($1 = 7.8250 quetzals)
+Human Rights Watch's Americas director, Juanita Goebertus, said prosecutors' calls for a 40-year sentence showed the "viciousness" of Guatemala's persecution of journalism, adding that the rights group was "very concerned" by investigations into elPeriodico journalists who covered Zamora's case. ($1 = 7.8250 quetzals)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)